-Another characteristic of the “punch” is that there is a slight downward movement on the racquet when hitting the shot.
+Another characteristic of the “punch” is the slight downward movement on the racquet when hitting the shot.
 This is intended to make the ball bounce earlier and take time away from the opponent as they move along the baseline to respond.

-If a powerful serve stretches the opponent, the return may be slow, and at a height that allows the server to attack it using a drive volley, and killing the rally off in the opposite direction.
+If a powerful serve stretches the opponent, the return may be slow and heightened, allowing the server to attack it using a drive volley and killing the rally off in the opposite direction.

 The Overhead Smash

-It’s somewhere in between a ground stroke and a volley.
-In some sense, the half-volley is easier to control in terms of the direction, as the bounce slows down the ball and gives you a tad more control.
+It’s somewhere in between a groundstroke and a volley.
+In some sense, the half-volley is easier to control in terms of direction, as the bounce slows down the ball and gives you a tad more control.
 However, it is also harder to time as you have to pick the opportune moment to execute it after the bounce.

 Volleying - Frequently Asked Questions

 - Practice the different volley scenarios.
-Have a partner shoot balls at you varying the height and speed of the ball.
-You can simulate scenarios where you actually know the type of ball coming to you (so you can perfect your technique), or have your partner vary the speed and height of the ball, this helps with improving anticipation.
+Have a partner shoot balls at you, varying the height and speed of the ball.
+You can simulate scenarios where you actually know the type of ball coming to you (so you can perfect your technique) or have your partner vary the ball’s speed and height; this helps with improving anticipation.